Preschool (film): Production

 The comedy film is directed by and starring Josh Duhamel.
 The script was written by Richard D’ovidio, based on a story by Richard and Nicole D’ovidio.
 Duhamel is a producer alongside Michael J. Luisi.

 Duhamel is joined in the cast by Michael Socha, Antonia Thomas, Charity Wakefield, Fenella Woolgar and James Cosmo.

-Filming took place in London in the United Kingdom from February 2025.
+Principal photography took place in London in the United Kingdom from February 2025, with Arthur Mulhern as the cinematographer.
+Mark Williams edited the film.

+Release

+The film was released digitally in the United States on March 17, 2026.
+It also screened at the 26th Fargo Film Festival on March 18, 2026.